Available with Spatial Analyst license.

 In the above statement, the sum is calculated for each cell within a five-cell circular neighborhood.
 NbrCircle is a class that creates a NbrCircle object.

-An example of a remap table class follows.
+The following is an example of a remap table class.
 Any number of values can be entered into a remap class.

 outReclass = Reclassify("inRaster", "VALUE", RemapRange([[0, 1], [3, 10], [4, 8]]))

 In the above statement, a class, RemapRange, is used to define the reclassification of the input values.
 The cells with a value of 0 in inRaster will be assigned to 1 in outReclass, and 3 will be assigned to 10, and 4 to 8.

 Map algebra functions that output features, tables, or files

 Only Spatial Analyst tools that produce a raster as output are implemented using the algebraic format.
 For Spatial Analyst tools that produce output that is not a raster (for example, features, tables, or text files), the output is specified as a parameter within the tool in the parentheses.
 Note the syntax in the following example, which creates contours as an output polyline feature dataset: